 The best thing about our stay, however, was the staff, they were so friendly and accommodating!
 They drove us to Alona beach and picked us up again for 100php a day.

-Breakfast was really nice and included in the price.
-Definitely recommend, but please note that if you want to be able to walk to Alona beach this is not the place for you (it’s an 8km drive).
+The breakfast was really nice and included in the price.
+Definitely recommended, but please note that if you want to be able to walk to Alona beach this is not the place for you (it’s an 8km drive).
 We paid €25 per night (1250php).
 Click here for the latest prices.

 Day 17 and 18: Panglao, Bohol

 For two relaxing days, our routine was: get out of bed, look at the gorgeous view from our room, have a delicious breakfast, get on the back of a scooter (me squished between the friendly hotel employee and my husband) and drive to Alona beach.
 There we would relax all day before being picked up by the scooter again to go back to our hotel.

 Alona beach was very pretty, though not as pretty as El Nido with its impressive limestone formations.
 But the ocean was a beautiful blue, the atmosphere was very laid-back and we ate the best food of our Philippine trip at Oasis Beach resort.

 As we already went diving in El Nido, we choose not to do so at Alona Beach.
 However, there are definitely great diving and snorkeling here!